 How circumspect, exact and proportionate were all their movements!
 How unlike the politicians of today, especially the entire GOP!
 Their statesmanship looked beyond the passing moment, and stretched away in strength into the distant future.
 They seized upon eternal principles, and set a glorious example in their defense.
 Mark them!

 I, like Frederick Douglass, hold the Declaration of Independence in high esteem as “the ring-bolt to the chain of your nation’s destiny.” and feel that he principles contained in that instrument are saving principles.
 Also, especially under this current treasonous administration I, like Frederick, feel we should “stand by those principles, be true to them on all occasions, in all places, against all foes, and at whatever cost.”
-My business, if I have any here today, is with the present, 244-years later.
-2020, which is the accepted time with God and his cause is the everliving now.
+My business, if I have any here today, is with the present, 245-years later.
+2021, which is the accepted time with God and his cause is the everliving now.

 As Frederick Douglass states, “We have to do with the past only as we can make it useful to the present and to the future.
 To all inspiring motives, to noble deeds which can be gained from the past, we are welcome.
 But now is the time, the important time.
 Your ancestors have lived, died, and have done their work, and have done much of it well.
 You live and must die, and you must do your work.”

-You must stop thinking that a #BLM hashtag or a black square on your IG or even marching is going to cure 401-years of racist oppression.
+So-called liberal white Americans must stop thinking that a #BLM hashtag or a black square on your IGs or even marching is going to cure 402-years of racist oppression.
 The real work involves much more.
 The real work is seeing the generational privilege that you have been afforded based solely on your skin color and what that means for you, especially in your workplaces and businesses.
 You must recognize that because of the racism, that has been in existence for our entire history, the vast majority of your Black American friends and coworkers have a totally different daily life than you do and do not share that privilege no matter what their socio-economic status or background.
 Because only when Black Americans and all Americans have access to the same things that you do in every area of American life, will we have cause for celebration on the 4th of July or any other day.
 Our Founding Fathers, though very flawed men, gave us a roadmap.
 It is time we actually took the trip to Liberty and Justice and Equality for all.